-Hover over the “Uncategorized” entry and click on the ‘Quick Edit’ link …
+Place your mouse over the “Uncategorized” entry and click on the ‘Quick Edit’ link …

 Change the Category Name and Category Slug to a keyword or keyword phrase that will be relevant to the main topic of your site.
-For example, in the example below the site is about travel, so you could change the “Uncategorized” category to “Travel Tips” to give your site a little extra SEO boost …
+For example, in the example below the site is about travel, so you could change the “Uncategorized” category to “Travel Tips” in order to give your site a little extra SEO boost …

-Post Categories – Additional Information
+Categories – Additional Information

-(Posts can have multiple categories)
+(WordPress posts can have multiple categories)

 (With multiple categories, use a plugin like Yoast SEO to assign a primary category)

-Displaying Post Categories
+Displaying WordPress Categories